 While low-carb diets are all the rage right now, carbohydrates are an important source of fuel for the body – as long as you eat the right kind.
-Opting for a variety of complex carbohydrates, such as wholegrains, wholemeal bread and brown rice will help maintain your energy levels (as well as provide important vitamins and minerals).
-These are also a great source of fibre, which encourages regular bowel movements and reduces constipation, a common symptom of MS.
+Opting for a variety of complex carbohydrates, such as wholegrains, whole meal bread and brown rice will help maintain your energy levels (as well as provide important vitamins and minerals).
+These are also a great source of fiber, which encourages regular bowel movements and reduces constipation, a common symptom of MS2.

 Fad = Bad!